prince-hope1975/contracts/cl4bwfknp03dijpnv3dsdgh2z.md

 21. const ctcBob = accBob.contract(backend, ctcAlice.getInfo());
 ```
 The above code block does the following
-- We load the reach standard library on line 14
+- We load the reach standard library on line 9
-- On line 15 we create a starting balance for each player
+- On line 10 we create a starting balance for each player
-- On lines 17 and 18 we create two test accounts and fund them programmatically
+- On lines 12 and 13 we create two test accounts and fund them programmatically
-- On line 20 we create a `getBalance` helper function we use later in the application.
+- On line 15 we create a `getBalance` helper function we use later in the application.
-- On lines 23 and 24 we get the balances of the accounts before they interact with the contract we wrote in the `index.rsh`.
+- On lines 17 and 18 we get the balances of the accounts before they interact with the contract we wrote in the `index.rsh`.
-- On line 25 participant  `Alice`   deploys the contract and Bob attaches to that contract on line 26
+- On line 20 participant  `Alice   deploys the contract and Bob attaches to that contract on line 21

 Now let's define the equivalent of the `common` variable in our `index.rsh` file.
 We name it `Player` instead and it will mirror the `common` variable.
 The Player function will return an object and will be spread to both participant's interact objects.